CuUwrRobotics/practice-ros/README.md

 ## Challenge 2

-The command to run the Python executable is `rosrun rosrun py_subscriber main.py`
+The command to run the Python executable is `rosrun py_subscriber main.py`

 ## Challenge 3